 To be eligible to apply for the KL2 Mentored Career Development Program, you must:

 - Have a doctoral degree in a discipline applicable to clinical research.
-These degrees include M.D.; Ph.D.; MBBS; M.B., Ch.B.; Dr. P.H.; D.O.; D.D.S.; D.M.D.; O.D.; D.C.; Pharm.D.; Psy.D.; D.N.S.; and D.Sc.N., though others may be considered.
-In addition to clinicians, also encouraged to apply are biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees.
+These degrees include M.D.; Ph.D.; MBBS; M.B., Ch.B.; Dr. P.H.; D.O.; D.D.S.; D.M.D.; O.D.; D.C.; Pharm.D.; Psy.D.; D.N.S.; and D.Sc.N., though other doctoral degrees may be considered.
+Biostatisticians, epidemiologists, behavioral scientists and nurses with doctoral degrees are also encouraged to apply.
 Preference is given to applicants with a doctoral GPA of greater than 3.0 on a 4.0 scale.

 - Be a U.S. citizen or lawful permanent resident.
 Permanent residents must have a U.S. Permanent Resident Card (form I-551) or other verification of their legal status as a permanent resident at the time of application.
 Individuals on temporary or student visas are not eligible.